Irving Chernev

 In 1945, he and Kenneth Harkness wrote An Invitation to Chess, which became one of the most successful chess books ever written, with sales reaching six figures.
 Perhaps his most famous book is Logical Chess: Move by Move, first released in 1957.
 This takes 33 classic games from 1889 to 1952, played by masters such as Capablanca, Alekhine, and Tarrasch, and explains them in an instructive manner.
 An algebraic notation version was published by Batsford in 1998, with minor alterations to the original text.
+Similar editions followed for Winning Chess and The Most Instructive Games of Chess Ever Played.
 Chernev died in San Francisco in 1981.
 He was survived by his wife, Selma Kulik, and their son Melvin Chernev.